hashicorp/vault/website/source/docs/config/index.html.md

 #### Backend Reference: Swift (Community-Supported)

-For Swift, the following options are supported:
+For Swift, the following options are supported for v1.0 auth endpoints:

   * `container` (required) - The name of the Swift container to use.
 It must be provided, but it can also be sourced from the `OS_CONTAINER` environment variable.